arplaboratory/multi_robot_tracking/README.md

 $ roslaunch demo.launch
 ```

-A. Running with recorded Rosbag. </br>
+A. Testing with recorded Rosbag. </br>
 Move rosbag data into corresponding directory.
 Modify the rostopic subscriber in multi_robot_tracking_nodelet.cpp if wanting to modify using a different measured input.
 ```
 $ roscd multi_robot_tracking/launch/